Helen2GitHub/Helen2GitHub/README.md

 - 👋 Hi, I’m @Helen2GitHub
-- 👀 I’m interested in ...
+- 👀 I’m interested in GitHub
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the application of GitHub
-- 📫 How to reach me ...
+- 📫 How to reach me using @helenemru@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: charismatic
+- lets keep in touch
-- see you
+-

 <!---
 Helen2GitHub/Helen2GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.